uw-maccosslab/panoramaclient/README.md

-Java client to upload and download files from a Panorama Server.
+**PanoramaClient** is a Java client to upload and download files from a Panorama Server.
 The client can also be used to upload and import a Skyline document to a Panorama server.
 The main class is PanoramaClient.
 There are 5 command-line usage modes:
 1. Downloads a single file: `--download OR -d`
 2. Download all files matching a file extension (optional) in a given folder: `--download_files OR -d`